zkwzk/ion-sdk-sample/README.md

 ```

 it will look for the specific did from the `did.json`, and use the private key and public key under the `update` field to update the origin did,
-it will add a service node `added-local-node` and a new public key to the did doc, and update the `updatedAt` field in the `did.json`
+it will add a service node `added-local-node` and replace the existing user key to a new generated doc key, key id prefix is `updated-`, and update the `updatedAt` field in the `did.json`

 ### deactivate did
 ```bash